Skip to content

 bitcoin-cli getpeerinfo | grep addr

 Sparrow Wallet (sparrowwallet.com) connects directly to a Bitcoin Core node.
 In Sparrow preferences, under Server, select Bitcoin Core.
 Enter your node's LAN IP, port 8332, and credentials.
-Sparrow derives all your hardware-wallet addresses from the master public key (xpub) and queries only your node, no external server learns your addresses.
+Sparrow derives all your hardware-wallet addresses from the master public key (xpub) and queries only your node.
+No external server learns your addresses.
 This is the full Bitcoin self-custody privacy model extended to the query layer.

 Step 7 Run Electrs or Fulcrum as Your Personal Electrum Server